lijun99/Caltech_HPC/isce2.md

     mamba activate isce2
     mamba install git cython gdal h5py libgdal pytest numpy fftw scipy pybind11 shapely opencv

-3. Download and Compile ISCE2

-First we load the CUDA compiler,
+Use the CUDA 12 and GCC 11 compilers coming with HPC, with

     module load cuda

 Remember also, when you run isce2, or in the slurm script, please add this line first.

+Also the HPC already has openmotif library installed for mdx.
+No need to install them from mamba/conda.

+3. Download and Compile ISCE2

 Download the most recent version or a release version from [ISCE2 github page](https://github.com/isce-framework/isce2),